 That’s why your vertically integrated partner must specialize in medical devices.

 A medical-device-only firm has a deep, specific understanding of:

 Having a manufacturing partner that specializes in medical devices is particularly important.
 Medical devices are typically low-to-medium volume products.
-They’re not like cars; you don’t produce two million of the same thing every year.
+They’re unlike cars; you don’t produce two million of the same thing yearly.

 The low-to-medium product volume creates challenges from a materials and manufacturing process perspective.
 But a manufacturing partner that works exclusively with medical devices is adaptable to those challenges since they’re not producing computers one day and a ventilator the next.
 Their tooling and techniques are set up exclusively for medical devices — 365 days a year.

 4. Spend Less to Get Your Product Completed Sooner

 When medical device companies select outside partners, they look for the lowest price tag.
 This fails to account for the total cost of ownership or how much it costs to get your product to market from start to finish.

 How much are you spending trying to juggle multiple partners?
 How much are you losing in potential revenue if your product is slower to market?
 What’s the cost of each reset as you move from one partner to the next?

 When you take all of those “hidden” costs into consideration, selecting just one partner is the only logical option.
 Your total cost of ownership will likely be lower than if you worked with several different partners at what appears to be a lower sticker price.

 Let Us Be Your One Stop Shop for Medical Device Development